opensvc/docs.opensvc.com/source/agent.man.svcmgr.rst

 	              --format=FORMAT
-	                     specify  a  data formatter for output of the print* and collector* commands. possible values are json or table.
+	                     specify  a  data formatter for output of the print* and collector* commands. possible values are json, csv or table.

+	              --rid=PARM_RID
+	                     comma-separated list of resource to limit action to

+	              --tags=PARM_TAGS
+	                     comma-separated list of resource tags to limit action  to.
+The  + separator  can be used to impose multiple tag conditions.
+Example: tag1+tag2,tag3 limits the action to resources with both  tag1  and tag2, or tag3.

+	              --subsets=PARM_SUBSETS
+	                     comma-separated list of resource subsets to limit action to

 	              --onlyprimary
 	                     operate only on service flagged for autostart on this node